 For more information on Girls On the Run, please visit their website.

 Waters students Emma, Amer, Alec and Perla had a wonderful time at Truman College last Friday for the Network Science Fair.
 They all did a outstanding job exhibiting their hard work to the judges.
 These students were also treated to lunch, a college tour and a science demonstration.
 A special hats off to Emma who placed first for 6th graders.
 Emma will represent Waters School at the citywide 6th grade winners recognition luncheon.
 Congrats as well to Amer who will go on to represent Waters at the Citywide Science Fair in March!
 Way to go Wildcats!

-Items will be posted online as soon as possible during the week – usually within 24-48 hours.
-To be included in the Sunday email roundup, please complete the submission form by Saturday at 12:00 p.m.
+Items will be posted online as soon as possible during the week – usually within 24 to 48 hours.
+To be included in the Thursday email roundup, please complete the submission form by midnight the prior Sunday.